I am a lecturer at Derby Law School.

-I have been teaching for the last 5 years.
+I have been teaching for the last 6 years.
 My first experience as a lecturer came during my time at University where, as an undergraduate law student, I set up and ran a tutoring service for first and second year law students.
 These sessions focussed predominantly on Contract Law, Land Law, Tort Law and Legal Skills.

 In September 2015 I began working as an Associate Lecturer at the University of Derby, taking Equity and Successions tutorials.
 I have been a full time lecturer at Derby University since January 2017, when I became module leader for the level 5 module Land Law.
-I am also a personal tutor for students across all three year groups.
+I also became a personal tutor for students across all three year groups.

 During my time at the University of Derby I have taught on the Undergraduate module Equity and Successions, as well as on the Postgraduate module National and International Sale of Goods.